Ubuntu 20.04 System and Process Monitoring

 PID TTY TIME CMD

-As shown in the above output, the user has some processes running that relate to the GNOME desktop in addition to the nano text editor, the cat command and the ps command.
+As shown in the above output, the user is running processes related to the GNOME desktop, the shell session, the nano text editor, and the ps command.

 To list the processes for a specific user, run ps with the -u flag followed by the user name: